kestra-io/docs/content/docs/05.enterprise/rbac.md

 ### Currently supported Roles

-Kestra currently supports the following roles by default:
-- **Admin**: this role has full access to **all resources in a specific tenant**.
+Kestra currently supports only an **Admin** role by default.
+That role grants full access to **all resources in a specific tenant**.
-- **Super Admin**: this role has full access to all resources within the tenant from which it was granted to a User, Service Account or Group.
-On top of that, this role also has access to **manage tenants** within a Kestra Enterprise instance.

-You can create additional Roles with custom permissions.
+Apart from that, you can create additional Roles with custom permissions.

+In the future, we plan to add more default roles, such as a **Viewer** role that would grant read-only access to all resources in a specific tenant.

 ---

 ## Admin

-Kestra doesn't have a concept of an admin user.
-Instead, it has a **Super Admin** and a tenant-scoped **Admin** roles, which can be assigned to any User, Service Account or Group.
-This allows you to grant multiple users with admin permissions if needed, and you can revoke those admin permissions at any time without having to delete the user.
+Kestra doesn't have a concept of an admin user (except for a Super Admin).
+Instead, it has a tenant-scoped predefined **Admin** roles, which can be assigned to any User, Service Account or Group.
+This allows you to grant admin permissions to multiple users, and you can revoke those admin permissions at any time without having to delete the user.

 The Admin role has full access to all resources in a specific tenant.
 This includes managing users, service accounts, groups, roles, and their tenant-level permissions.
-By default, Kestra assigns the Admin Role to the user who created a tenant (unless the tenant was created by a user with a Super Admin Role).
+By default, Kestra assigns the Admin Role to the user who created a tenant (unless the tenant was created by a Super Admin).

 ::alert{type="warning"}
 Note that Admin is **NOT a User**, but a **Role**.
-This means that there can be multiple users with that permission, and that role can be revoked from a user at any time.
+However, the Super Admin is a user type with additional permissions to manage tenants and users across the instance.
 ::

 Users with an `Admin` role in a given tenant:
-- cannot see all workers in the Instance, you'd need the `Super Admin` role to see workers
+- cannot see all workers in the Instance, you'd need to be a `Super Admin` user to see workers
 - cannot directly change the password or email address of any User for privacy reasons; instead, they can only reset the password and send a mandatory reset-password request to the user
 - cannot see all Users existing in the instance for privacy reasons
 - can automatically send a **reset-password request** to any User, Service Account or Group in that tenant